We all grieve in our own way

-Grief is universal, and yet it is individual.
-Our grief is your own, and all of our feelings and expressions of grief are ok.
+Grief is universal, and yet individual.
+Our grief is our own, and all of our feelings and expressions of grief are OK.
 There is no “right” or “wrong” way to grieve.

 “All of us do it; it is a universal response to change, but we do it differently.
 It’s unique, as unique as our fingerprints.”
 Alesia Alexander, LCSW, CT